ansys/pyansys-units/doc/source/index.rst

 Documentation and issues
 ------------------------

-Documentation for the latest stable release of PyAnsys Units is hosted at `PyAnsys Units documentation
+Documentation for the latest stable release of PyAnsys units is hosted at `PyAnsys units documentation
 <https://ansunits.docs.pyansys.com>`_.

 In the upper right corner of the documentation's title bar, there is an option for switching from viewing the documentation for the latest stable release to viewing the documentation for the development version or previously released versions.

-On the `PyAnsys Units Issues <https://github.com/ansys/pyansys-units/issues>`_ page, you can create issues to report bugs, and request new features.
-On the `PyAnsys Units Discussions
+On the `PyAnsys units Issues <https://github.com/ansys/pyansys-units/issues>`_ page, you can create issues to report bugs, and request new features.
+On the `PyAnsys units Discussions
 <https://github.com/ansys/pyansys-units/discussions>`_ page or the `Discussions <https://discuss.ansys.com/>`_
 page on the Ansys Developer portal, you can post questions, share ideas, and get community feedback.